 * Number 18 (in the photo above, I have another source that says 16), center Art Hillhouse.
 Born in 1916 in Brooklyn.
 Played at Long Island University (LIU) in Brooklyn.
 Played with the SPHAs' 1945 ABL Champions.
 Warriors 1946-48.
 Died in 1980.

-If you've been paying attention, you've noticed that the only one who doesn't have a date of death is Jerry Rullo.
+If you've been paying attention, you've noticed that the only one who doesn't have a date of death listed there is Jerry Rullo.
 That's because he was the last survivor.

 After leaving the Warriors, he played for minor league teams, the Trenton Tigers in 1949-50 and the Sunbury Mercuries in 1950-51.
 He then went to work for the Philadelphia Department of Recreation from 1950 until retiring in 1983.
 The following year, he was elected to the Temple University Athletics Hall of Fame.
 He married Eileen Rafferty, and had 2 sons, Jerry Jr. and James, who gave him 6 grandchildren.

 UPDATE: Jerry was buried at Holy Cross Cemetery in the Philadelphia suburb of Yeadon, Pennsylvania.

 Now, the earliest surviving player from an NBA Championship team is Carl Meinhold, 90 years old, also from the Philadelphia area, an LIU graduate, who played on the 1948 NBA Champion Baltimore Bullets.

 Here are the other surviving NBA Champions, through the end of the 1950s:

 From the 1949 Minneapolis Lakers: Arnie Ferrin and Donnie Forman are still alive.